antfu/talks/2025-10-09/src/slides.md

 <img src="/vite-devtools.png" w-120 />

 <!--
+For all of that, what I want is to show you how DevTools can be interesting in many different aspects and also share with you my own journey towards building DevTools.

-So, finally, let's see what we are having in Vite DevTools -->
+So, finally, let's see what we have in Vite DevTools.
+-->

 ---